 In Germany, Halloween has only been celebrated since 1991.
 In a part of the south, it is known as the“Week of the Whole Soul”, which lasts from October 30 to November 8.
 It is believed that dead relatives visit their families during this time.
 For this reason, the Germans hide all the knives in their houses to make sure that the spirits returning to the land of the living do not get hurt.

-El Día De Los Muertos (Spain).
+El Día De Los Muertos - Halloween in Spain

 In Spain, Halloween is actually a three-day celebration.

 It starts on October 31st with the Dia de Las Brujas(Day of the Witches).
 Then it continues with the Dia de Todos Los Santos(All Saints Day) on November 1st and ends with the Dia de Los Muertos (Day of the Dead) on November 2nd.
 All around Spain you will find Huesos de Santo.
 These Halloween pastries are basically cylindrical marzipan cookies filled with candied egg yolk said to resemble the bones of Saints.
 There are slight differences in the different regions of Spain.

 In Galicia in northern Spain, October 31st is known as theNight of the Pumpkins.
 They carve pumpkins, throw costume parties, bonfires and practice the regular trick or treat.
 They even prepare a special alcoholic drink calledQueimada.
 It’s prepared inside a pumpkin and drunk after reciting a spell.

 Catalans, on the other hand, celebrate La Castañada (the chestnut) on this night.
 Festivities feature the likes of roasted chestnuts, sweet potatoes, and small almond ball cakes.